 The more rural nature of Bryan and Effingham Counties means the zoning is less diverse, with larger areas of land classified under broader descriptors.
 Agricultural or agricultural residential uses account for over 60 percent of Bryan County's total land and over 80 percent of Effingham County's total land.
-Figure 2.6 through Figure 2.9 depict existing land uses in Effingham County, Bryan County, the City of Pembroke, and the City of Richmond Hill.
+Figure 2.6 through Figure 2.9 depict existing land uses (or zoning data where land use information was unavailable) in Effingham County, Bryan County, the City of Pembroke, and the City of Richmond Hill.
 In general, the interconnected nature of the multimodal freight network across the three counties in the CORE MPO region will require greater collaboration in freight-related land use planning while still allowing each community to embrace their unique local characters.